Area of Law: Criminal Law

-Trial procedures for possession
+Trial procedures for possession: Summary vs Indictable offence

 Penalties for possession

-The Crown prosecutor’s choice will also affect the penalties that can be imposed if you are found guilty.
-For the summary conviction procedure, the maximum penalty for drug possession is a fine of $1,000 and six months in prison if it is your first offence.
-If it is not your first offence, the maximum penalty is a $2,000 fine and one year in prison.
+If the Crown proceeds by summary conviction, the maximum penalty for drug possession is a fine of $1,000 and six months in prison if it is the accused’s first offence.
+If it is not, the maximum penalty is a $2,000 fine and one year in prison.

-If you have been charged with possession of a narcotic, or any criminal offence, contact one of our preferred criminal law experts:Calvin Barry Criminal Lawyers
+If you have been charged with possession of a narcotic, or any criminal offence, contact our preferred criminal law expert Calvin Barry Criminal Lawyers.

 You now haveoptions: